pratikjadhav2726/LinkedInEasyApplyBot/README.md

 - Works with PDF and DOCX resumes
 - Completely offline AI integration using **Ollama + phi4-mini**
 - Flexibility to use any LLM of choice.
+- Added Applications to greenhouse and Ashybq applications. -- Experiemental

 ## 🧩 Technologies Used